 Eighth death linked to vaping as illnesses surge around the United States

-(CNN) — Missouri health officials announced on Thursday the vaping-related death of a man in his mid-40s, which is now the United States’ eighth death linked to severe lung injury and illness tied to e-cigarettes.
+MISSOURI – Missouri health officials announced on Thursday the vaping-related death of a man in his mid-40s.
+This is the United States’ eighth death linked to severe lung injury and illness tied to e-cigarettes.

 “This is an unfortunate case of a young man with no prior lung illness who started vaping because of chronic pain issues,” Dr. Michael Plisco, Mercy Hospital St. Louis critical care pulmonologist and medical director of Mercy’s extracorporeal membrane oxygenation (ECMO) program said in a media release.
 “He started out with shortness of breath and it rapidly progressed and deteriorated, developing into what is called acute respiratory distress syndrome (ARDS).
 Once the lungs are injured by vaping, we don’t know how quickly it worsens and if it depends on other risk factors.”